MrCordeiro/barra-ai/README.md

 ## Limitations

-Barra AI currently does not work with sites that use the Lexical editor framework, including Whatsapp, Facebook, Instagram, and Threads.
+Barra AI currently does not work with sites that use the Lexical editor framework.
+This includes:

+- Reddit
+- Whatsapp
+- Facebook
+- Instagram
+- Threads

 ## Development